LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 # Lesson 03: Naive self-intersections... now on the device!

-In this lesson, we will port our naive self-intersection algorithm from the previous lesson to different execution spaces, including serial (sequential), threaded (OpenMP) and/or GPU-based (cuda) backends with the help of the RAJA and Umpire libraries.
+In this lesson, we will port our naive self-intersection algorithm from the previous lesson to different execution spaces, including serial (sequential), threaded (OpenMP) and/or GPU-based (CUDA) backends with the help of the RAJA and Umpire libraries.
 These libraries allow a single implementation to run on different execution spaces.

 > :memo:  We are still using (an adaptation of) our naive algorithm in this lesson, so the performance will improve but will still scale quadratically in the number of triangles in the mesh.